quil-lang/cluck/README.md

 `E-GRAPH-EQUALITY-SATURATE-NAIVE` will match different rewrite rules in parallel (though it still has to insert replacements in series)).

+## HACKING

+You can run the test suite by executing `(asdf:test-system "cluck")` if cluck is in asdf's source registry.
+Otherwise, you can `cl:load` the script `scripts/run-test.lisp`.
+It takes care of adding cluck's directory to asdf's source registry before calling `asdf:test-system`.
+Furthermore, from the command line, you can use `make` to run that script with sbcl.

 ## License

 MIT